Barron Trump Steals White House Style Spotlight, From Gucci To Fidget Spinners: Meet First Boy Of Fashion

 — Esquire Style (@ESQStyle) June 13, 2017

-So how do you top Gucci shoes, a Ralph Lauren shirt, and an outfit that color coordinates with the President of the United States?
+So how do you top Gucci shoes, a Ralph Lauren shirt, and an outfit that color coordinates with the president of the United States?
 Barron trumped them all when he was seen carrying the fidget spinner, which has become a hot toy trend.

 Barron Trump brought his fidget spinner to the White House https://t.co/IbxSIB2SCs pic.twitter.com/u30Cxzl3B3